-The Humanitarian Disaster Institute (HDI) equips students with the knowledge and skills to serve the world’s most vulnerable people and the global church.
-They are prepared to meet today’s and tomorrow’s humanitarian and disaster-related challenges.
-Rooted in faith formation, evidence-based practices, and experiential learning, HDI's courses offer a multidisciplinary approach to caring for and empowering those impacted by crises, disasters, and systemic injustices, both in the U.S. and globally.
+The Humanitarian Disaster Institute (HDI) equips students to lead effectively in a wide range of nonprofit fields and respond compassionately to crises, disasters, and the challenges of poverty, both in the U.S. and globally.
+Rooted in faith formation, evidence-based practices, and experiential learning, HDI's courses offer a multidisciplinary approach to caring for and empowering people impacted by crises, disasters, and systemic injustices, both in the U.S. and globally.
+Students gain both sectoral knowledge and a deeper commitment to loving God and loving neighbors.

-Through the Undergraduate Humanitarian Action Certificate (HACT), undergraduate students discern about and prepare for a vocational calling in relief and development work.
-Through HACT, students learn how a diverse range of majors and professional paths can apply to pressing issues like poverty alleviation, refugee support, anti-trafficking efforts, disaster response, and more.
+Through this certificate, undergraduate students discern and prepare for a vocational calling that can lead in many meaningful ways, including careers in relief and development work, ministries, missions, or as a complement to almost any other career path that will involve serving people who are vulnerable or suffering.
+Students learn how a diverse range of majors and professional paths can apply to pressing issues like poverty alleviation, refugee support, anti-trafficking efforts, disaster response, and more.

 Founder and Executive Director, Humanitarian Disaster Institute;